mfahadahmed2020/Exercises-45-100-Days-Challenge-with-TypeScript/README.md

 Q86 - Checking for Text Presence: Create a function that checks if the word "JavaScript" is present in a given string.
 It should return true if found, otherwise false.

 Q87 - Extracting a Substring: Demonstrate how to extract the first 10 characters from a string.

+Q88 - Converting Strings to Numbers: Write a function that takes a string representation of a number (e.g., "123") and converts it into an actual number type.

+Q89 - Rounding Numbers: Create a function that takes a number with decimals (e.g., 3.14159) and rounds it to two decimal places.

+Q90 - Generating Random Numbers: Write a function that generates a random number between 1 and 10, inclusive.

+Q91 - Create an array of your three favorite fruits and add a new fruit to the end of the array.

+Q92 - Write a function to remove the last element from an array and return the removed element.

+Q93 - Find the index of "Banana" in an array of fruits and replace it with "Mango".

+Q94 - Use the .map() method to create a new array that contains the length of each word from an array of words.

+Q95 - Write a function that uses the .filter() method to return an array of numbers greater than 10.

+Q96 - Demonstrate how to use the .reduce() method to calculate the sum of all numbers in an array.